jack3311/GraphicsShooter/readme.txt

 Readme for Tank Survival - Jack Wilson 2017

 Controls:
-A/D/Mouse - Look around and aim
+WASD - Look around and move
-W/S - Move back and forwards
 Escape - Pause
 Spacebar - Fire
-Mouse and Left Mouse Button - Navigate through menus
+Mouse and Left Mouse Button - Navigate through menus Tab - See player status

 Features:
 When playing the game, you are put in a tank in an arena-like area in which you face waves of enemy tanks and turrets who will try to destroy you.